 Have you ever looked at your cell phone bill and wondered why your $50 a month plan really costs $60 a month?

-According to the Tax Foundation, nearly 18% of the average U.S. wireless customer’s bill now goes to federal, state and local fees — the highest level ever.
+According to the Tax Foundation, about 19% of the average U.S. wireless customer’s bill now goes to federal, state and local fees — the highest level ever.

 Making sense of your cell phone bill